mittinatten/freesasa/doc/doxy-main.md

 Installation instructions can be found in the [README](README.md) file.

+@page Python Python Module

+This page has moved to http://freesasa.github.io/python/.

 @page CLI Command-line Interface

 Building FreeSASA creates the binary `freesasa`, which is installed by